 #!/bin/bash

-# Function to detect HAProxy role based on active network bindings
+# Function to detect HAProxy role using multiple methods

 detect_haproxy_role() {